-There is still no treatment available to cure dementia.
+There is currently still no treatment to cure dementia.
 However, there are ways to manage the symptoms of dementia and slow its progressive cause.

 Medication can help with symptom management to slow down the progression of dementia.
 It can also help with other issues that arise because of dementia such as depression and irritability.

 Maintaining a healthy and engaged mind helps to delay declines in our cognitive functions.
-Try out puzzles, riddles and play games to help with mind stimulation.
+Try out puzzles, riddles and play games to help to keep the mind active.
 View our dementia activities HERE.

 Reminiscence therapy and cognitive stimulation therapy can help to jolt the memory of dementia patients.
 Bringing up past memories, playing their favourite music and engaging in activities they used to enjoy can make them happy and improve their quality of life.
 Learn to make a dementia memory kit HERE.